gwastro/pycbc/docs/install.rst

 Installing PyCBC
 ################

-The reccomended way of installing PyCBC is to use `pip <https://pip.pypa.io/en/stable/>`_ within a `Python Virtual Envionment <https://virtualenv.pypa.io/en/latest/>`_.
-Virtualenv isolates PyCBC and its dependencies from the system environment and installing with pip ensures that PyCBC picks up the correct dependencies.

-There are three typical use cases for PyCBC
+There are three typical use cases for PyCBC:

 1. Installing a release of PyCBC from GitHub for an end user to run the tools.
 2. Installing an editable version from GitHub for development.